-Limerick Athletics Weekly News Round-Up
+Limerick athletics weekly news round-up

 VIRTUAL RUNS

-Well done to Mike Sheehy (West Limerick) who was third in Duhallow AC virtual 5knin in a time of 16:30.

-Well done also to Patricia Wade, Joanne Browne and others who ran the Great Limerick Virtual Challenge. #notparkrun and various other virtual events also took place.
+Well done to all who ran #notparkrun and various other virtual events.

-The Adare 10K Virtual Run 2021 is now open for entry.
-It takes place over the month of February with distances of 1,2,5 and 10K with the ability to upload times.
+The Adare 10K Virtual Run 2021 takes place throughout the month of February.
+It has options of 1,2,5 and 10K with the ability to upload times.

 20 YEARS AGO